-College of Liberal Arts & Social Sciences > Academics > Art, Media, and Design > Faculty > Laura Kina
+College of Liberal Arts & Social Sciences > Academics > The Art School > Faculty > Laura Kina

 Laura Kina is Vincent de Paul Professor of Art, Media, & Design, Director

 Critical Ethnic Studies, and a Global Asian Studies and Women’s and Gender Studies affiliated faculty member.
 She earned her BFA in Painting and Drawing in 1994 from the School of the Art Institute of Chicago and her MFA in Studio Art in 2001 from the University of Illinois at Chicago and is a summer 2019 Joan Mitchell Foundation Artist-in-Residence awardee.